 |Heavy Mount at 10'

 |5' of ¾" EMT conduit + 5' of 1" EMT conduit + T post

 One of the best objects to attach Nest Boxes is a metal post.
 Different metal posts include steel pipe, EMT conduit, and steel T posts.

 Benefits of using conduit poles with rebar/T posts

 - Prevents nest box predators, such as raccoon and cats, from climbing to the box

-- Houses can easily be moved to a new location by pulling up the rebar or T post and moving it to a new location
+- Nest boxes can easily be moved to a new location by pulling up the rebar or T post and moving it to a new location

 - Conduit, rebar, and T posts are cost effective